AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/overview.md

 #### Sequence of rule actions

 The [!UICONTROL Actions] section of an event forwarding rule is always executed sequentially.
 Make sure the order of actions is correct when you save a rule.
-This execution sequence cannot be customized like it can with tags.
+This execution sequence cannot be executed asynchronously like it can with tags.

 ## Secrets